 To open a solo 401(k), you simply need to find a solo 401(k) provider.
 When you open a solo 401(k), the provider will usually create a solo 401(k) plan document for you.
 There are several solo 401(k) providers you can choose from.
 If you’re a fan of Vanguard, you can create a Vanguard solo 401(k).
 You can also create a Fidelity 401(k) or ETrade solo 401(k).
 One downside with a Vanguard solo 401(k) is it does not allow you to roll over an existing IRA into your Vanguard solo 401(k).
 One downside with a Fidelity solo 401(k) is it does not have a Roth 401(k) option.
 Do your research on the various solo 401(k) providers out there, and they will assist you in helping to set up the plan.
 It is actually quite simple once you choose a provider.

-After reading all of this, if you think a solo 401(k) might be right for your company, we highly recommend you use a tax professional and credentialed financial planner to ensure your plan is set up correctly and remains successful as you run your business.
+After reading all of this, if you think a solo 401(k) might be right for your company and you want help setting up a solo 401(k), we highly recommend you use a tax professional and credentialed financial planner to ensure your plan is set up correctly and remains successful as you run your business.
 Schedule a complimentary discovery call with one of our financial planners.

 You may also be interested in our blog about Solo 401(k) vs SEP IRA.